bulzaiguard/Custom_Script/README.md

 /petmessage |  | changes your petmessage
-/rcshelpgif |  | gives the help gif for rcs /autojoinhelpgif |  | gives the help gif for activating autojoin with rcs /bass |  | spamms some rcs emotes
+/rcshelpgif |  | gives the help gif for rcs /autojoinhelpgif |  | gives the help gif for activating autojoin with rcs /autowoothelpgif |  | gives the help gif for activating autowoot with rcs /roomcreatehelpgif |  | gives the help gif for creating own community /bass |  | spamms some rcs emotes
 /pantsu |  | don't ask me it was a request
 /baka |  | also something random and still WIP
 /rl |  | reloads the script